Red figure perfumed oil flask by the Clinique painter

 This hand-painted vase is a faithful reproduction of an ancient Attic red-figure aryballos (perfumed oil flask) attributed to the Clinique Painter, depicting a rare medical scene.

-In the background, a bearded dwarf carrying a hare, likely a gift or payment to the physician, adds a vivid human touch.
+In the background, a bearded dwarf carrying a hare — perhaps a gift or payment to the physician — adds a vivid and human dimension to the scene.

-On the shoulder, two nude Erotes with pale hairbands fly toward one another — a symbol of love and healing.
+On the shoulder, two nude Erotes with pale hairbands fly toward one another, a subtle symbol of love and healing.

-Rendered with great attention to detail, this aryballos is both an artistic and historical testament to ancient craftsmanship.
+Rendered with great attention to detail, this aryballos stands as both an artistic and historical testament to ancient craftsmanship.

 Dimensions H: 9,3 cm, Max D : 9,2 cm